Azure/azure-functions-sql-extension/README.md

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first SQL output binding!
 Checkout [Output Binding](#Output-Binding) for more information on how to use it and explore on your own!

-### Trigger Binding Tutorial

-Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#create-a-sql-server), and that you have the 'Employee.cs' file from the [Input Binding Tutorial](#input-binding-tutorial).

-- Create a new file with the following content:

-    ```csharp
-    using System.Collections.Generic;
-    using Microsoft.Azure.WebJobs;
-    using Microsoft.Extensions.Logging;
-    using Microsoft.Azure.WebJobs.Extensions.Sql;

-    namespace Company.Function
-    {
-        public static class EmployeeTrigger
-        {
-            [FunctionName("EmployeeTrigger")]
-            public static void Run(
-                [SqlTrigger("[dbo].[Employees]", ConnectionStringSetting = "SqlConnectionString")]
-                IReadOnlyList<SqlChange<Employee>> changes,
-                ILogger logger)
-            {
-                foreach (SqlChange<Employee> change in changes)
-                {
-                    Employee employee = change.Item;
-                    logger.LogInformation($"Change operation: {change.Operation}");
-                    logger.LogInformation($"EmployeeID: {employee.EmployeeId}, FirstName: {employee.FirstName}, LastName: {employee.LastName}, Company: {employee.Company}, Team: {employee.Team}");
-                }
-            }
-        }
-    }
-    ```

-- *Skip these steps if you have not completed the output binding tutorial.*
-    - Open your output binding file and modify some of the values.
-For example, change the value of Team column from 'Functions' to 'Azure SQL'.
-    - Hit 'F5' to run your code.
-Click the link of the HTTP trigger from the output binding tutorial.
-- Update, insert, or delete rows in your SQL table while the function app is running and observe the function logs.
-- You should see the new log messages in the Visual Studio Code terminal containing the values of row-columns after the update operation.
-- Congratulations!
-You have successfully created your first SQL trigger binding!
-Checkout [Trigger Samples](#trigger-samples) for more information on how to use it and explore on your own!

 ## More Samples